Heligoland: Emergency services

-Ambulance services are provided by the Paracelsus North Sea Clinic Helgoland in cooperation with the State Rescue Service of Schleswig-Holstein (RKiSH).
+Ambulance services are provided by the Paracelsus North Sea Clinic Helgoland in co-operation with the State Rescue Service of Schleswig-Holstein (RKiSH).
 There are three ambulances available: one on the main island and one on Düne; the third is in reserve on the main island.

 The ambulance service drives first to the Paracelsus North Sea Clinic.
-In the event of serious injuries or illnesses, the patients are transferred to the mainland with a rescue helicopter or a sea rescue cruiser operated by the German Society for the Rescue of Shipwrecked Persons (DGzRS).
+In the event of serious injuries or illnesses, the patients are transferred to the mainland either with a rescue helicopter or a sea rescue cruiser operated by the German Society for the Rescue of Shipwrecked Persons (DGzRS).

-If there is an emergency on the Düne, the ambulance crew takes a boat to the dune and carries out the operation with the ambulance based there.
+If there is an emergency on the Düne, the ambulance crew takes a boat to the Düne and carries out the operation with the ambulance based there.

 Fire protection and technical assistance are provided by the Helgoland volunteer fire brigade, which has three stations (Unterland, Oberland and Düne).The tasks also include ensuring fire protection during flight operations at the Heligoland-Düne airfield.
 Volunteer firefighters are deployed on Düne in the summer, who report for 14 days and go on holiday with their families on the island and go into action in an emergency.

 There are normally five police officers based on Heligoland.
 They have the use of an electric car and a number of bicycles.
-In the summer months the population can also triple with up to 3,000 daytrippers and additional overnight visitors.
-Occasionally the usual complement of police officers in supplemented by additional officers from the mainland during this period.
+In the summer months the population can also triple with up to 3,000 day-trippers and additional overnight visitors.
+Occasionally, the usual complement of police officers is supplemented by additional officers from the mainland during this period.

-Since 2021, the so-called BOS center, a joint service building for the fire brigade, ambulance service and police, has been under construction on the Oberland, and will incorporate five apartments for police staff on the upper floor.
+Since 2021, the so-called BOS centre, a joint service building for the fire brigade, ambulance service and police, has been under construction on the Oberland, and will incorporate five apartments for police staff on the upper floor.